-The Company's second goal is to execute in its entirety during Q3 and Q4 2019, the Golden Lion Phase I work program recommended pursuant to the Golden Lion Technical Report.
-This Golden Lion Phase I work program is planned to run concurrently with the Snoball Phase I work program.
-The Golden Lion Phase I work program will be similar in scale to the Snoball Phase I work program, entailing 2,400 metres of diamond drilling and assays in a similar number of holes (13), but from a somewhat greater number of pads (10).
+When the Company obtains all requisite permits to commence the Golden Lion Phase I work program, the Golden Lion Phase I work program will be similar in scale to the Snoball Phase I work program, entailing a targeted 2,400 metres of diamond drilling and assays in a similar number of holes (13), but from a somewhat greater number of pads (10).
 Geophysical surveys and geochemical sampling programs will also be carried out, along with environmental and archeological studies in compliance with provincial and federal environmental regulations, and consultations with the Kwadacha and Tahltan First Nations.
-Should the Golden Lion Phase I work program results be encouraging, execution of the contingent Golden Lion Phase II work program recommended pursuant to the Golden Lion Technical Report would take place in the following year's field season.
+Should the Golden Lion Phase I work program results be encouraging, execution of the contingent Golden Lion Phase II work program recommended pursuant to the Golden Lion Technical Report would take place during the 2021 field season.